ezclap-tv/shit-chat-says/README.md

 3. `cargo run --release --bin collector`

-It will create and write to a `CHANNEL-YYYY-MM-DD.log` file, per-channel, rotating every day.
+It will write to a `CHANNEL-YYYY-MM-DD.log` file, per-channel, rotating every day.
 The date is always in UTC.

+#### Training

+1. Grab some Chatterino logs from your favorite chat(s)
+2. Dump them under `/data`
+3. `node clean.js`
+4. `cargo run --release --bin train`

+Generates `/models/model.yaml`

+#### Command-line prompt

+Requires `model.yaml` to be present in `/models`

+1. `cargo run --release --bin gen`

+Either press enter to get completely random messages, or a word to generate the remainder of the message.

 #### Chat bot

 Requires `model.yaml` to be present in `/models`

-1. `cp chat.example.json chat.json`
+1. `cp config/chat.example.json config/chat.json`
 2. Fill in the config values

 - `login` is the username you use to login to the bot account